grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 });
 ```

-### Example: Adding a link that should display a modal
+### Example: Add a link that should display a modal

 In the following example, we add an extension link to the Grafana dashboard panel menu.
 It will open a flow (defined in our app) in a modal on top of the current view.